haligonda/haligonda.github.io/_posts/2022-1-24-OnDating.md

 *Accumulated thoughts on finding life partners.*

+Note: as of 2024 my thoughts on this post have updated a bit.
+I think great relationships are made, not found.
+But at the same time people don't change all that much.
+Figuring out if more patience, forgiveness, and dedication will solve the inevitable problems every relationship hits, or if the root issue is deeper, is key to figure out next steps.

 ---

 I see a number of blog posts and books like [this](https://www.benkuhn.net/outliers/), [this](https://applieddivinitystudies.com/career-timing/), and [this](https://www.trentonbricken.com/Algorithms-To-Live-By/) that will develop an interesting theory and then relate it to the dating problem but in a cursory fashion, as a subset of a more abstract problem.
 Here I try to aggregate these pieces together into a series of considerations that may be useful?